OctopusSamples/NDCDevOpsWorkshop/README.md

 ### Deploying Azure Infrastructure (Class led Instructions provided)

-This section will be mostly carried out as Instructor led training.
+This section will be carried out as Instructor-led training.

 #### What are ARM Templates

 Azure Resource Manager(ARM) template is a JavaScript Object Notation (JSON) file that defines the infrastructure and configuration for your project.

 With the companies moving to the cloud, many teams have adopted agile development methods.
 These teams iterate quickly.
-They need to repeatedly deploy their solutions to the cloud, and know their infrastructure is in a reliable state.
-As infrastructure has become part of the iterative process, the division between operations and development has disappeared.
+They need to deploy their solutions to the cloud repeatedly and know their infrastructure is in a reliable state.
+As infrastructure has become part of the iterative process, the division between operations and Development has disappeared.
 Teams need to manage infrastructure and application code through a unified process.

 To meet these challenges, you can automate deployments and use the practice of infrastructure as code.

 In code, you define the infrastructure that needs to be deployed.
 The infrastructure code becomes part of your project.
-Just like application code, you store the infrastructure code in a source repository and version it.
-Any one on your team can run the code and deploy similar environments.
+Just like the application code, you store the infrastructure code in a source repository and version it.
+Anyone on your team can run the code and deploy similar environments.

 To implement infrastructure as code for your Azure solutions, use Azure Resource Manager templates.